North Korea and weapons of mass destruction: History

 In February 2012, North Korea announced that it would suspend uranium enrichment at the Yongbyon Nuclear Scientific Research Center and not conduct any further tests of nuclear weapons while productive negotiations involving the United States continue.
 This agreement included a moratorium on long-range missile tests.
 Additionally, North Korea agreed to allow IAEA inspectors to monitor operations at Yongbyon.
 The United States reaffirmed that it had no hostile intent toward the DPRK and was prepared to improve bilateral relationships, and agreed to ship humanitarian food aid to North Korea.
 The United States called the move "important, if limited", but said it would proceed cautiously and that talks would resume only after North Korea made steps toward fulfilling its promise.
 However, after North Korea conducted a long-range missile test in April 2012, the United States decided not to proceed with the food aid.

 On February 11, 2013, the U.S. Geological Survey detected a magnitude 5.1 seismic disturbance, reported to be a third underground nuclear test.
-North Korea has officially reported it as a successful nuclear test with a lighter warhead that delivers more force than before, but has not revealed the exact yield.
-Multiple South Korean sources estimate the yield at 6–9 kilotons, while the German Federal Institute for Geosciences and Natural Resources estimates the yield at 40 kilotons.
+North Korea has officially reported it as a successful nuclear test with a lighter warhead that delivers more force than before but has not revealed the exact yield.
+Multiple South Korean sources estimated the yield was 6–9 kilotons, while the German Federal Institute for Geosciences and Natural Resources estimated the yield to have been 40 kilotons.
 However, the German estimate has since been revised to a yield equivalent of 14 kt when they published their estimations in January 2016.

-On January 6, 2016, in Korea, the United States Geological Survey detected a magnitude 5.1 seismic disturbance, reported to be a fourth underground nuclear test.
+On January 6, 2016, in North Korea, the U.S. Geological Survey detected a magnitude 5.1 seismic disturbance, reported to be a fourth underground nuclear test.
 North Korea claimed that this test involved a hydrogen bomb.
 This claim has not been verified.
 A "hydrogen bomb" could refer to several stages of fusion development, ranging from boosted fission devices to true thermonuclear weapons.

 Within hours, many nations and organizations had condemned the test.
 Expert U.S. analysts do not believe that a hydrogen bomb was detonated.
 Seismic data collected so far suggests a 6–9 kiloton yield and that magnitude is not consistent with the power that would be generated by a hydrogen bomb explosion.
 "What we're speculating is they tried to do a boosted nuclear device, which is an atomic bomb that has a little bit of hydrogen, an isotope in it called tritium," said Joseph Cirincione, president of the global security firm Ploughshares Fund.
 The German source which estimates for all the North Korea's past nuclear test has instead made an initial estimation of 14 kt, which is about the same (revised) yield as its previous nuclear test in 2013.
 However, the yield estimation for January 2016 nuclear test was revised to 10 kt in the subsequent nuclear test from North Korea.